-Configuration · Cloudflare Workers docs
+Configuration

 build

-Customize the command used to build your project.
+A custom build command for your project.
 There are two configurations based on the format of your Worker:

 service-worker and